mlai-bonn/SeminarDeepLearning/s06_RecurrentNeuralNets.md

 ### How to avoid gradient vanishing/ exploding?

-Using gradient clipping, define a maximum value use LSTMs which avoid this by it's design.
+Using gradient clipping or define a maximum value.
+We also may use LSTMs which avoid this by it's design.

 ### What are the advantages and disadvantages of hidden-to-hidden and output-to-input recurrence?